pyrypiironen/wolt_2024/README.md

 ## Usage

+Create an virtual environment by `python3 -m venv env`

-Activate the virtual environment by `source venv/bin/activate`
+Activate the virtual environment by `source env/bin/activate`

-If your local machine doesn't run the Application without errors, use the command `pip install -r requirements.txt` to install specific packages and avoid version mismatch. (note: not every package is mandatory, there is also packages from some other projects I have done - I am still learning to use environments in the most efficient way).
+Use the command `pip install -r requirements.txt` to install specific packages and avoid version mismatch.

-Also, check that your Python version is 3.11.1.
+Make sure that you have Python version 3.11.1 or newer.
+The application may also work with older Python versions, but is tested by 3.11.1.

 The Application starts running on your local machine by `uvicorn main:app`